sunandhini96/School_of_AI-Assignment_13/README.md

-from my observation in case 2 loss values are very less compared to remaining 3 cases.
+from my observation in case 2 and case 4 loss values are very less compared to remaining 2 cases.
 But in case 3 pet classified correctly one image chair classified correctly but in other cases chair classified as segmenatation (label class).